The Raise Trap: Why Earning More Never Feels Like Enough

 None of these individual decisions are wrong.
 The pattern is what’s dangerous: every time income goes up, spending follows.
 The gap that could have become wealth gets consumed before you even notice it.

-What I Saw on Wall Street
+What I saw on Wall Street

 When I worked in finance, I had a front-row seat to this dynamic at its most extreme.